Oct. 11, 2024

 So I think support is very, very important.

-Karen Freeland
+Karin Freeland

 Yeah, we're just too close to the problem sometimes.
+You know, we can't really see around it.

 And so when you've got that third party who can be objective and ask you the right questions, it really helps.